Why is my ESTA pending?

 ESTA pending: possible causes

-• the official website of the US government faces a significant number of requests, so it naturally takes longer for the electronic systems to be able to analyze all the requests;
+• the official U.S. government website is faced with a large number of requests, so it naturally takes longer for the electronic systems to be able to analyze all the requests;

 • the foreign national’s file is chosen at random to be subjected to a more precise verification;